 - either LING 300 or 311; and

-- an additional 6 credits numbered 300 or higher (possibly including additional sections of LING 447).
-These 6 credits may include any LING courses numbered 300 or higher and any of the pre-approved upper-level course in related areas listed here.
-Courses from outside Linguistics that are not listed on that page must be approved by the Linguistics Undergraduate Advisor.
-Students intending to apply for admission to a graduate program in speech-language pathology or audiology can use these credits to meet admission eligibility requirements for specific programs they will be applying to (e.g., AUDI 402, AUDI 403, PSYC courses).
+- an additional 6 credits of LING courses numbered 300 or higher.
+These 6 credits may include any LING courses numbered 300 or higher and any of the pre-approved upper-level courses in related areas listed on the Department of Linguistics website.
+Courses not listed on the website must be approved by the Linguistics Undergraduate Advisor.
+Students intending to apply for admission to a graduate program in Speech-Language Pathology or Audiology can use these credits to meet admission eligibility requirements for specific programs they will be applying to (e.g., AUDI 402, AUDI 403, PSYC courses).

 Note: undergraduate students may enroll in graduate-level courses if they meet the requirements; see http://www.calendar.ubc.ca/vancouver/index.cfm?tree=12,204,342,1530 and https://www.grad.ubc.ca/forms/enrolment-undergraduate-students-graduate-course for more information.
 Such courses can count toward upper-level credit requirements (i.e., as courses numbered 300 or higher).